5 top tips for coping with panic attacks

 - I have never fainted, choked, or had a heart attack

-Reminding yourself of these facts can help prevent further panic cycles happening.
+Reminding yourself of these facts can help to prevent further panic cycles happening.

 4) Shift your focus